-What to do If You Have an Old Tube TVSept 2nd, 2017 By Brian Shim
+What to Do If You Have an Old Tube TV

-If you have an old tube TV like the one shown on the right, or a flat screen that does not have a built-in digital tuner (made before 2006, when digital tuners were mandated), you will need a digital TV converter box (also called a tuner box) in order to get free TV using an antenna.
+If you have an old tube TV like the one shown below, or a flat screen that does not have a built-in digital tuner (made before 2006, when digital tuners were mandated), you will need a digital TV converter box (also called a tuner box) in order to get free TV using an antenna.
 These cost less than a month of cable TV for most people.

 The cost of flat screen TVs has come down so much that might want to consider upgrading to a one if you can afford a bit more.
 Here are some reasons why:

 - You won’t need to buy a digital TV converter box (saving you $50).